Reachability Labs measuring reachable future under commitment

 Program evidence by maturity level.

-The public evidence is proof-graded: one resolved flagship, one transfer calibration, an active validation lane on a new substrate, an active adapter foothold, and formal objects that preserve the measurement contract.
+The public evidence is role-labeled: the current AI reach-scan result, the oracle-backed SAT calibration, graph-coloring transfer, an active adapter foothold, and formal objects that preserve the measurement contract.

 Measured constructive accessibility transition at n=1000, confirmed finite-asymptote prediction, oracle bridge, rewind depth, and late visible failure.